 "Those who are wise understand these things; those who are discerning know them.
 For the ways of the Lord are right, and the upright will walk in them, but transgressors stumble in them."
 Hosea14,9

-And I also, like Hosea want to stay hopeful, and loving and also challenge those of us Christians who might also discern that over time our salvation doctrines may have become so institutionally easy-pleasy and pre-packaged and routine and now sacrosanct that they lack any covenantal first to last faith aspect at all.
+And I also, like Hosea want to stay hopeful, and loving and also challenge those of us Christians who might also discern that over time our salvation doctrines may have become so institutionally easy-pleasy and pre-packaged and routine and now so doctrinally sacrosanct and fixed that they lack any covenantal, first to last, personal faith aspect at all.
 It's just a short list of beliefs on the church web site.

 And instead of covenantal doctrine given by God and His Word our salvation doctrine often reflects man made Protestant and Roman dogmas.
-These seem more about church doctrine than bible doctrine and and still too often put Sunday leaders who make these dogmas on pedestals, who still keep out the inspired prophets, Apostles and evangelists that get us back to the gospel priorities of our biblical salvation.
-This rigidity of never tweaking or expanding our salvation doctrine also leaves too many people still ignorant and passive in the pews, and too often preaches a doctrine that blithely explains away baptismal commands, or still rests on infant baptism, or avoids the subject by expounding again and again and again this little bit or that little bit of modern doctrinal practice, to the detriment of any sense of the whole gospel.
+These seem more about church doctrine as written and explained in church manuals than what is written in the bible and still too often put Sunday leaders who make these dogmas on pedestals, who still keep out the inspired prophets, Apostles and evangelists that get us back to the gospel priorities and fundamantals of our biblical salvation.
+This rigidity of never tweaking or expanding our salvation doctrine (hundreds of years on from the polemics of the Reformation) also leaves too many people still ignorant and passive in the pews, and settling for salvationa(!) doctrines that on their face blithely explain away baptismal commands and their salvational effects, or still rest on infant baptism, or avoid the subject by expounding again and again and again this little bit or that little bit of modern doctrinal practice, to the detriment of any sense of the whole gospel is supernatural in its essence, doctrine and experience.

-This is not a complicated salvation doctrine at all, nor is it legalistic or sacramental.
+This is not a complicated salvation doctrine at all, nor is it legalistic, or sacramentally based, or hierarchically-clarically based.
+It's simply WORD based.

 The Apostle Paul got it very right as he began the Book of Romans.
-Our righteousness and our salvation comes from living by faith, living by a personally repentant faith per the new covenant Word based gospel that Jesus and His Apostles and prophets gave us.
+Our righteousness and our salvation comes from living by faith, living by a personally repentant faith per the new covenant Word based gospel that Jesus and His Apostles and prophets and evangelists and local pastors and teachers passed on to us.

 We find joy in the the apostle Peter's imperative and exuberant call to our promised new life and the fullness of blessings of adult full immersion water baptism and Holy Ghost baptism, according to Acts2,36-39.
 The two baptisms (Hebrews6,1) may come out of order, or even simultanously, but they are both vital and distinct and complementary and supernaturally fruitful and faithful realities that are sought and then gladly and supernaturally received just like our intial faith was-by way of personal faith;

 Adult water baptism epitomizes and represents Jesus' new covenantal teaching.
 His command for it comprises some of the last words He spoke to his disciples before he ascended (Matthew28,19).
 Jesus himself sought and received this baptism.
-It is dismissed by some as symbolic even though the Word of God takes pains to describe that the Spirit, ie more of the Spirit, actually came down on Jesus at his own baptism!
-(John3,22) More Spirit coming onto and into someone by faithful obedience to God's Word for adult baptism is not symbolic at all.
-It is a reality in the fauith realm.
+It is dismissed by some as symbolic even though the Word of God takes pains to describe that the the Holy Spirit of God, ie more of the Spirit, actually came down on Jesus and into Jesus at his own baptism!
+(John3,22) More Spirit coming onto and into someone by faithful obedience to God's Word for adult baptism is not symbolic.
+It is a SPIRITUAL reality in the faith realm.
 The human Jesus got more Spirit strength at His baptism.
 He went from strength to strength by water baptism- cf Psalm84,7, and from faith to more faith, and from being rooted in his saving mission to more rooted in it, from knowing he was God's son in human flesh to hearing God the Father speak it out clearly at His baptism.

 Why do we Christians seem to sometimes lack clarity and focus?
 Perhaps because we look in the mirror and then immediatly forget- or don't yet possess- the adult baptismal identity given to us supernaturally by God's Spirit Himself at our very own adult water baptism (and in Holy Ghost baptism too).

-So at adult water baptism- just like Jesus- we go from the strength of initial faith to the strength of an adult water baptized faith (and so on as we live by faith all our lives), and from a somewhat superficially rooted gospel servant identity, and new creature identity, to more rooted gospel servant identity and new creature identity from our adult water baptism;
+So at adult water baptism- just like Jesus- we go from the strength of initial faith to the strength of an adult water baptized faith (and so on as we live by faith all our lives), and from a somewhat superficially rooted gospel servant identity, and new creature identity, to more rooted gospel servant identity who now knows his or her faith authority from his or her personally faith covenantal adult water baptism;

-This name interchange of mutual presence and relationship (as it was for Moses and likewise Jacob begged to know God's Name after God proved Himself stronger than Jacob) set up the Israel eternal land covenant, protection and favor covenant between Abraham and God and His God's chosen faith people, Israel.
+This name interchange of mutual presence and relationship (as it was for Moses and likewise Jacob begged to know God's Name after God proved Himself stronger) set up the Israel eternal land covenant, protection and favor covenant between Abraham and God and His God's chosen faith people, Israel.

 In our personal faith covenant-contract to follow and serve Jesus, he also calls us by name: